ronaldscruz/gatsby-dynamic-queries/README.md

 # gatsby-dynamic-queries
-Testing Gatsby behavior on production environments
+Testing Gatsby with Apollo on production environments.
+Comparing useQuery with useStaticQuery